 - Korea House – a popular Korean restaurant in Laureles with authentic Korean food.

 - BaoBar – a restaurant in Medellín with very good and authentic Singaporean food.

 I like Asian food having lived in Asia for five years when I was younger.
-And I have found several good Asian restaurants in Medellín that we plan to cover including Korean and Japanese.
+And I have found several additional good Asian restaurants in Medellín that we plan to cover.

 The Bottom Line: BaoBar – Authentic Singaporean Food in Medellín